IBM-Bluemix-Docs/containers/cs_cli_install.md

     3.  **For Windows**: Install the Kubernetes CLI in the same directory as the {{site.data.keyword.Bluemix_notm}} CLI.
 This setup saves you some filepath changes when you run commands later.

 5. To manage a private image repository, install the {{site.data.keyword.registryshort_notm}} plug-in.
 Use this plug-in to set up your own namespace in a multi-tenant, highly available, and scalable private image registry that is hosted by IBM, and to store and share Docker images with other users.
 Docker images are required to deploy containers into a cluster.
-The prefix for running registry commands is `bx cr`.
+The prefix for running registry commands is `{[bxcr]}`.

     ```
-    bx plugin install container-registry -r Bluemix
+    {[bx]} plugin install container-registry -r Bluemix
     ```
     {: pre}

     To verify that the plug-in is installed properly, run the following command:

     ```
-    bx plugin list
+    {[bx]} plugin list
     ```
     {: pre}